-- distinguish between the different dimensions of financial risk in international trade; - distinguish between the different options to international payment methods and terms; - choose the appropriate payment method and term; - discuss the purpose of export credit insurance and the nature of the industry: - explain the principles underlying export credit insurance, the types of export credit insurance available, the practical aspects surrounding export credit insurance policies, the following up of overdue payments and claiming under export credit insurance; - analyse the cost component of an export quotation and explain export pricing considerations: - describe how to work with foreign currencies and the impact of South African exchange control regulations on international trade transactions; - define and analyse the broad categories of international finance and the finance facilities offered by banks and confirming houses; - discuss the finance facilities offered by Business Partners.
-Industrial Development Corporations (IDC) and by the South African government.
+- distinguish between the different dimensions of financial risk in international trade; - distinguish between the different options to international payment methods and terms; - choose the appropriate payment method and term; - discuss the purpose of export credit insurance and the nature of the industry; - explain the principles underlying export credit insurance, the types of export credit insurance available, the practical aspects surrounding export credit insurance policies, the following up of overdue payments and claiming under export credit insurance; - analyse the cost component of an export quotation and explain export pricing considerations;

+- describe how to work with foreign currencies and the impact of South African exchange control regulations on international trade transactions; - define and analyse the broad categories of international finance and the finance facilities offered by banks and confirming houses: - discuss the finance facilities offered by Business Partners, Industrial Development Corporations (IDC) and by the South African government.

-Assessment modes: The formative and summative assessment methods and -weights will be made available in the study guides and on eFundi.
+Assessment methods: The formative and summative assessment methods and -weights will be made available in the study guides and on eFundi.

-Module code: EKIP311 Semester 1 NQF level: 7 Title: International Trade Geography
+Title: International Trade Geography